-As the project site is located in an area for which no previous archeological studies have been completed, Mitigation Measure J-2 applies to the proposed project and the project variant.
-As the proposed project and project variant include 15,000 sf of soil disturbance and excavation to a depth of up to 15 feet, a Preliminary Archeological Review was performed for the proposed project and project variant.
-Based on the reasonable potential that archeological resources may be present within the project site, Project Mitigation Measure 1: Archeological Resources shall apply to the proposed project and project variant to avoid any potentially significant adverse effect from the proposed project on buried or submerged historical resources.11 The full text of Project Mitigation Measure 1: Archeological Resources can be found in the "Mitigation Measures" section, below.
+As the project site is located in an area for which no previous archeological studies have been completed, Mitigation Measure J-2 applies to the proposed project.
+As the proposed project includes 15,000 sf of soil disturbance and excavation to a depth of up to 15 feet, a Preliminary Archeological Review was performed for the proposed project.
+Based on the reasonable potential that archeological resources may be present within the project site, Project Mitigation Measure 1: Archeological Resources shall apply to the proposed project to avoid any potentially significant adverse effect from the proposed project on buried or submerged historical resources.
+The full text of Project Mitigation Measure 1: Archeological Resource and essure 1: Archeological Resources for the proposed project on buried or submerged historical resources.
+The full text of Project Mitigation Measure 1: Archeological Resource and buried for the "Mitigation Measures" section, below.